Aspull Ring Ditch Project

 Other features are also noted on the LiDAR image.
 About 230m to the south on the other side of the road leading to the Farm, another circular mound can be seen.
 This is quite visible on the ground, but its size would suggest that it’s a natural feature probably a product of glacial activity.
 A linear feature runs for 370m (or perhaps more) diagonally to the northwest just 50m north of the ring ditch feature.
 This feature seems to relate to an old field boundary which is shown on early maps.

-The site lies in an open field which gently slopes towards the east.
+Or ring feature site lies in an open field which gently slopes towards the east.
 From the site, there are extensive views over the fields towards Bolton to the east (the Wanders football stadium can be seen in the distance lying at the foot of Winter Hill).
-To the northeast the moors of Anglezarke and Winter Hill where prehistoric sites are know.
+To the northeast are the moors of Anglezarke and Winter Hill where prehistoric sites are know.
 In the middle distance, Borsdane Brook runs from north forming the boundary of the Wigan Metro Borough.
 On our first site visit, we were able to talk to the landowner who showed great interest and allowed us to wander over the field.
 We attempted drone imaging, but this failed to detect anything.
 However, the shallow mound was just about discernible on the ground.

 The pandemic in 2020 stopped any further activity but in May 2021 Chris Drabble carried out a comprehensive aerial drone survey.
-This revealed a dry central circular area 23m diameter rising to a height of 1.4m and surrounded by a further damper area 6.5m wide.
+This revealed a dry central circular area, 23m diameter rising to a height of 1.4m and surrounded by a further damper area 6.5m wide.
 This seemed to confirm that the feature is man-made.

 The second phase would be to determine the extent of the ring ditch (if that’s what it was) by putting more trenches in areas where we expected the ditch to be.
 The final phase would be to explore the interior to find out the nature of the mound i.e. if it’s manmade or natural and if manmade, its purpose (was it a funerary monument or just ritual).